ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteSpecification.md

 test suites consists of a series of test cases which are categorized to several scenarios.

-### Shared Test Suite
+### Shared test suite

-15 shared test scenarios are designed to cover testable requirements for MS-FSSHTTP behaviors in both MS-WOPI and MS-FSSHTTP-FSSHTTPB test suites.
+The fifteen shared test scenarios are designed to cover testable requirements for MS-FSSHTTP behaviors in both MS-WOPI and MS-FSSHTTP-FSSHTTPB test suites.
 The following table lists the scenarios designed in the shared test suite: